SouthernMade/sm_sms_campaign_webhook/README.md

 If you prefer to setup everything by hand, continue to the next sections!

-### Set SM_SMS_CAMPAIGN_WEBHOOK_AUTH_TOKEN value in ENV
+### Webhook Auth Token

-The value is required to be an ENV value so that we avoid leaking production auth token values.
+The SM_SMS_CAMPAIGN_WEBHOOK_AUTH_TOKEN value is required to be an ENV value to avoid leaking production values.
 It will be used to authorize payload requests from the SMS campaign service.

 Set this value using the rails secret generator: